Travel By Design: Buffalo Edition

 You’ve never experienced Buffalo architecture like this before!

-Join the Martin House for a unique, curated weekend of architectural splendor in Buffalo, NY.
+Join the Martin House for a curated experience of architectural splendor in Buffalo, NY from Wednesday, August 5 through Sunday, August 9, 2026.

 Filled with exclusive access to the many architectural masterpieces, private homes, and beautiful spaces of Buffalo, this special trip is the perfect way to experience Western New York for first-time visitors and locals alike.